Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Introduction

 In general, two primary approaches are employed to address the coverage problem: the greedy-evolutionary and Voronoi-based methods \cite{cassandras1}.
 The former combine elements of both greedy algorithms, which make locally optimal choices at each step, and evolutionary algorithms, which mimic natural selection processes to find better solutions over time.
 They aim to iteratively improve coverage by selecting and evolving agent positions.
 In \cite{cassandras1}, a greedy algorithm is employed with two performance bounds using partial and greedy curvature to construct the coverage component of the objective function.
 In \cite{pso1}, a novel particle swarm optimization (PSO) technique is used to address the sensor deployment problem, and in \cite{ga2}, a genetic algorithm is developed for the coverage path planning of unmanned aerial vehicles (UAVs) while minimizing their energy consumption.
 Although these approaches may yield nearly optimal solutions, the computational cost is prohibitively high, making them inappropriate for online and real-time applications.

 On the other hand, Voronoi-based methods \cite{bullo4,sch4,EB1}, make a trade-off between potential optimality and efficiency, opting to prioritize efficiency over achieving the absolute best solution.
 This approach is particularly valuable in scenarios where the real-time performance or the scalability of the solution is crucial.
-In this method, a distinctive two-step procedure is employed.
-First, the environment is partitioned into to distinct and separate subareas, i.e., Voronoi cells, where a group of agents is allocated to each cells, setting the stage for active sensing tasks.
-Following this assignment, mobile agents are systematically guided to their respective optimal positions based on the distribution of information within their cells.